valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_mint.md

 # `autonomy mint`

-Toos to mint components on chain
+Tools to mint components on chain

 ### Options

 `--use-ethereum`
-: Use ethereum to chain profile to interact with the contracts.
+: Use `ethereum` to chain profile to interact with the contracts.

 `--use-goerli`
-: Use goerli to chain profile to interact with the contracts.
+: Use `goerli` to chain profile to interact with the contracts.

 `--use-custom-chain`
 : Use custom-chain to chain profile to interact with the contracts.